Hi! I am Celina. I am a career and executive coach, and the host of the podcast, Live Your Dream.

 My Podcast, Live Your Dream

-All my life experiences led me to become a career coach and I help people step out of fear and take action towards doing the work that brings them joy and living a life that is fulfilling and meaningful.
+All my life experiences led me to become a career and executive coach and I help people step out of fear and take action towards doing the work that brings them joy and living a life that is fulfilling and meaningful.

 If you are feeling stuck and unhappy in your career, you are not alone.
 I have been there myself not too long ago.
 I would love to help you in your journey in discovering what it is that you truly, really want, and how you can take the steps to create a thriving career doing what you love.

 In addition to 1-on-1 coaching, I lead workshops, group seminars, and speak at various events, organizations, companies, universities.

 As a professional communicator, I understand the important role speakers play in the success of an event.
 I’ve presented in private functions for clients and delivered seminars and keynotes at industry-leading events, universities, and organizations all over the world including TEDx, MIT, Stanford University, NYU, National Asian Pacific American Bar Association (NAPABA), Food and Drug Administration (FDA), New York City Bar Association, City University of New York (CUNY), Yonsei University in Seoul, Korea, Seoul Arts Center.